jiabingeng/places-service-docs/configure-places-in-the-sdk/places-monitor-extension/using-the-places-monitor-extension.md

 #### Java

-1. Add the Places Monitor extension and the Places Extension to your project using your app's gradle file.
+1. Add the Places Monitor extension and the Places extension to your project using your app's gradle file.

 2. Also include the latest Google Location services in the gradle file.